-We send members several different types of email:
+We may send members several different types of email and/or SMS communications:

-You can choose which emails you want to receive at any time through the ‘email preferences’ section of your website account area.
-You can also unsubscribe from mailings from the link at the bottom of our emails.
+You can choose which marketing emails and texts you want to receive at any time through the ‘communications preferences’ section of your website account area.
+You can also unsubscribe from mailings from the link at the bottom of our emails/texts.

 Identity and contact details of controller and data protection officer

-The Chartered Society of Physiotherapy is the controller and processor of data for the purposes of the GDPR.
+The Chartered Society of Physiotherapy is the data controller of data for the purposes of data protection law.

-If you have any concerns as to how your data is processed, please contact Kirsty Semple, CSP Data Protection Officer and Head of Governance: firstname.lastname@example.org.
+If you have any concerns as to how your data is processed, please contact the CSP Data Protection Officer, Kirsty Semple: firstname.lastname@example.org.